 Subject to the rights of holders of any preferred stock, holders of common stock are entitled to receive dividends as may be declared from time to time by the Board.
-No cash dividends were declared or paid during the three months ended March 31, 2022 or 2021, or at any other time through the date of these financial statements.
+No cash dividends were declared or paid during the three months ended March 31, 2023 and 2022, nor at any other time through the date of these financial statements.